pivotal-cf/pivotal-ui/CONTRIBUTING.md

 1. Navigate to [http://localhost:8000](http://localhost:8000)

 **Note**: If you update components, you must rebuild them in the library (`update_styleguide.sh`) and then reinstall the node_modules in the styleguide.
-A simple `npm install` probably will not be good enough to get the new changes.
+A simple `yarn` probably will not be good enough to get the new changes.

 **Note**: If you add any new image or font assets to any CSS packages, you will need to rerun `./node_modules/.bin/gulp dev` to see those